BEAL LAW FIRM

 Agreed-to final alimony is pretty simple to understand – by agreement, you can agree to pay your spouse as much of your income going forward as you want to.
 This is often called Contractual Alimony, and if handled properly, it is tax-deductible.
 If handled improperly, however – for example, if it’s used as a substitute for child support, in an effort to save taxes – it can cause a tax nightmare.

 Most people are not worried about agreed-to alimony – they figure they can stop themselves from agreeing to something stupid.
 The concern for most of us is about court-ordered alimony.
-Most people want to know what a court can do to them.
+In Southlake and throughout Texas, most people want to know what a court can do to them.
 When can I get ordered to pay?
 How much can I get ordered to pay?
 And for how long?

 First, the good news: If your spouse will have enough assets after the divorce to meet her minimum reasonable needs, the court cannot order you to pay any alimony in your final decree.
 Of course, keep in mind, there is no definition for the term “minimum reasonable needs.”
 What you think your spouse reasonably needs may differ significantly from what they believe they reasonably need.
 What matters, ultimately, is what the court believes your spouse reasonably needs, and that will differ from judge to judge.